Star Anise – Essential Oils benefits

 - rosewood

 The oil extracted from anise seed also works as a narcotic and does not give rise to any adverse side effects related to using synthetic narcotics.
-Anise seed oil inhibits circulation and also soothes hysteria attacks.
+Anise seed oil inhibits circulation and also soothes hysterical attacks.
 It has been found that this oil is very beneficial for people who endure panic attacks and suffer from anxiety.
 This oil is effective for restoring mental tranquillity.
 Anise oil possesses sedative properties and can be used to treat sleep-related problems.

-Anise oil is a good antiseptic and is used, mixed with oil of Peppermint or Gaultheria (Wintergreen) to flavor aromatic liquid dentifrices.
+Anise oil is a good antiseptic and is used, mixed with oil of Peppermint or Gaultheria (Wintergreen), to flavor aromatic liquid dentifrices.

-Oil of Anise is used also against insects especially when mixed with oil of Sassafras and Carbolic oil.
+Oil of Anise is also used against insects, especially when mixed with oil of Sassafras and Carbolic oil.

 The fruit, or so-called seeds.
-When threshed out, the seeds may be easily dried in trays, in a current of air in half-shade, out-of-doors, or by moderate heat.
-When dry, they are greyish brown, ovate, hairy, about one-fifth of an inch long, with ten crenate ribs and often have the stalk attached.
+When threshed out, the seeds may be easily dried in trays, in a current of air in half-shade, outdoors, or by moderate heat.
+When dry, they are greyish brown, ovate, hairy, about one-fifth of an inch long, with ten crenate ribs, and often have the stalk attached.
 They should be free from earthy matter.
 The taste is sweet and spicy, and the odor aromatic and agreeable.

 Anise likes a sunny, sheltered site with well-drained, alkaline soil.
 It is suitable for all areas of North America, but the seeds won’t ripen without a good hot summer.
-Anise needs 120 days to produce fully ripened seed heads.
+Anise needs 120 days to fully ripen its seed heads.
 It is annual and grows 1-2 feet high.
 It does not transplant well, though it will live happily in a pot indoors or on a patio.
 Sow in the late spring.

 It is a good companion plant with coriander, but shouldn’t be grown with carrots.